 What you need to do is to play any popular tracks, since shifts in sound quality or unknown sounds are easy to note.
-And you have to pump up the volume and test that the volume gets worse or not if you hear a toss or shake sounds.
+And you have to pump up the volume and test whether the volume gets worse or not if you hear a toss or shake sound.
 If the noise gets louder, the speech coil or the speaker’s cone is likely to have a problem.

 Cleaning the Dirt